mozillascience/studyGroup/lessons/template/lesson.md

 title:
 visible: false
 tag:
-  - Python
+  - python
-  - R
+  - r
-  - Git
+  - git
-  - Misc
+  - misc
-  - Beginner
+  - beginner
-  - Intermediate
+  - intermediate
-  - Advanced
+  - advanced
 ---
 <!-- change visible to true if you want it on the site -->
 <!-- remove any tags listed above that are not relevant -->